 Does the Extreme Wheel ES Have a Reverse Function?

-Yes, a rare and welcome feature.
-For a 160 lbs e-bike, it’s incredibly convenient for maneuvering.
+Yes, which is a rare and welcome feature.
+By pressing the M button and twisting the throttle, it goes backwards!
+For a 160 lbs e-bike, this is incredibly convenient for maneuvering.

 Is the Extreme Wheel ES Street Legal Ready?